Learn how your brain is wired for love in this compelling book from Stan Tatkin PsyD.

 In his book Wired for Love: How Understanding Your Partner’s Brain Attachment Style Can Help You Diffuse Conflict and Build a Secure Relationship, American author and psychotherapist Stan Tatkin speaks about how a partner’s attachment style can affect the way a person deals with conflict and their ability to form a secure relationship.

-By learning to use simple gestures and words, you can learn to put out emotional fires and help their partners feel more safe and secure.
-The no-fault view of conflict in this book encourages you to move past a “warring brain” mentality and toward a more cooperative “loving brain” understanding of the relationship.
+- By learning to use simple gestures and words, readers can learn to put out emotional fires and help their partners feel more safe and secure.

-Based in the sound science of neurobiology, attachment theory, and emotion regulation research, this book is essential reading for couples and others interested in understanding the complex dynamics at work behind love and trust in intimate relationships.
+Based on the sound science of neurobiology, attachment theory, and emotion regulation research, this book is essential reading for couples and others interested in understanding the complex dynamics at work behind love and trust in intimate relationships.

-In Wired for Love, Stan classes individual attachment styles into 3 categories: islands, waves or anchors.
 We all fit into one of these categories based on how we tend to respond in our relationships.
-Here’s a brief summary of the different attachment styles as described by Stan:
+Here’s a summary of the different attachment styles as described by Stan:

-Characteristics of islands
+Characteristics of Islands

 People who are islands tend to: